Manish26026/Data-visualization/README.txt

-I wanted to express my sincere thanks for the recent assignment.
-It provided me with valuable new experiences and was a lot of fun.
-I'm truly grateful for the opportunity.

 For this assignment, I was tasked with creating a dashboard using React for the frontend, Django for the backend, and MySQL for the database.
 Here are the steps to start the project: